-The proposed stable block will be constructed using brick and a slate roof.
+The proposed stable block will be constructed using a mix of render, brick and a slate roof.
 It's important to ensure the existing style is retained so decorative features such as stone headers and brick quoining have been incorporated into the design.
 The clock from the existing clock tower is also to be reinstated and used on the front elevation of the proposed stable block.
 The stable block will also benefit from balconies giving each unit outside space.

-The revised elevation treatment seeks to provide a more tailored and contextually appropriate hierarchy of fenestration and finishing materials across the facades.
-A rusticated base sits below two storeys of brick cladding. the main entrance elevation is proposed to have arched windows with stone detailing, whereas the top floor has more humbly scaled windows and less detailing.
+The revised elevation treatment

+seeks to provide a more tailored and contextually appropriate hierarchy of fenestration and finishing materials across the facades.
+A rusticated base sits below one storey of brick cladding.
+The main entrance elevation is proposed to have arched windows with stone detailing, whereas the attic floor has more humbly scaled windows and less detailing.
 This hierarchy allows for a more sensitive elevation which we believe is more appropriate for this location.